-App icon: Change for Score's app icon.

-In-app purchases: Access any downloadable content you've previously purchased through for Score's storefront.

-Accessibility: Enable Reflow, change the app's color, use full-screen menus, or use custom metronome sounds.

-Advanced options: Enable older features or settings that have limited support and may be removed in future updates.

-Restrictions: Set a passcode and hide certain features.

-Reset: Restore default app settings, stamps, or drawing presets, or scan your library and remove any unused data.
+- App icon: Change forScore's app icon. - In-app purchases: Access any downloadable content you've previously purchased through forScore's storefront. - Accessibility: Enable or disable certain features, change the app's color, adjust the size of links and buttons, or customize the metronome's sounds. - Advanced options: Enable older features or settings that have limited support and may be removed in future updates. - Restrictions: Set a passcode and hide certain features. - Reset: Restore default app settings, stamps, or drawing presets, or scan your library and remove any unused data.